maheshg1987/todo-app/README.md

 	1. Open the browser and enter the url [ access url : http://localhost:8080/h2-console ]
 	2. Change the JDBC URL in login window as [ jdbc:h2:mem:tododb ]
+	3. Enter User name as [sa]
+	4. Keep password field empty
+	5. Click Connect
-	3. verify the database logging.
+	6. verify the database logging.

 ###How to test API
 Todo rest-api supports number of http method like (GET,POST,PUT,DELETE) <br/>